 A Few of the following important libraries in python are:

 - Numpy: Mostly used the library for implementing or using complicated mathematical computation of machine learning.
 It is useful in performing an operation on multidimensional arrays.

-- Pandas: It is an opensource library that provides high performance, and easy to use data structure and data analysis tools in python.
-It is designed in a way to make the working with relation and labeled data easy and intuitive.
+- Pandas: It is an open-source library that provides high performance, and easy-to-use data structure and data analysis tools in python.
+It is designed in a way to make working with relation and labeled data easy and intuitive.

 - Matplotlib: It’s a visualization library provided by python for 2D plots o array.
 It is built on a numpy array and designed to work with a broader Scipy stack.
 Visualization of datasets is helpful in the scenario where large data is available.
 Plots available in matplot lib are line, bar, scatter, histogram, etc.